 When we think of silver we usually think of Sterling Silver.
 There are a few more.

 How well do you know your silver?

-Fine silver is closest to pure silver.
-This silver is .999 silver, indicating 99.9% purity and 0.1% of trace elements and is dull in appearance compared to the brightness of polished sterling silver.
+Fine Silver is closest to pure silver.
+It is 0.999 silver, indicating 99.9% purity and 0.1% of trace elements and is dull in appearance compared to the brightness of polished Sterling Silver.

 Fine silver is soft causing it to change its shape.
-It also scratches and dents easily, therefore, fine silver jewellery is not as common as sterling silver jewellery due to it lacking in durability.
+It also scratches and dents easily, therefore, Fine Silver jewellery is not as common as sterling silver jewellery due to its lacking of durability.

 Above all, fine silver is used in the manufacture of earrings and necklaces.

-Sterling silver or .925 silver is the quality standard used in the most common types of jewellery in the majority of world markets.
+Sterling Silver or 0.925 silver is the quality standard used in the most common types of jewellery in the majority of world markets.

-Sterling silver is an alloy of 92.5% silver and 7.5% copper and sometimes nickel, metals which add durability, strength and brightness to the silver.
+Sterling Silver is an alloy of 92.5% silver, 7.5% copper and sometimes nickel- metals that add durability, strength and brightness to the silver.